celisoft/sfs/README.md

 For players
 -----------
-You can freely play to the game on [Celisoft](http://www.celisoft.com/games/sfs.php) website.
+You can freely play to the game on [Celisoft](http://www.celisoft.com/games/sfs.php) website or on [itch.io](http://celisoft.itch.io/santa-flappy-sled).